Hero Image

 Data points

-Versus the traditional data points of up to 50
+vs traditional data points of up to 50

 Interactive

-High res model output
+High-res 3D model output

-Versus the traditional output of photos and report
+vs the traditional output of photos and report

 60%+

-Cost
+Cost savings

 Low risk

-Safety Risk
+Safety

-Versus the traditional high risk manual rope inspection
+vs the traditional high-risk manual rope inspection

-Background
+Background Background

 On this site, there were many hard-to-reach areas that require repair and as a result, certain locations were physically inaccessible.
 The use of the drones and Trendspek’s model minimised the need to bring in mobile plant equipment and mitigated the associated risks.